xpert-ai/xpert/.github/CONTRIBUTING.md

 ## Feature requests+

-You are more than welcome to submit future requests here https://github.com/meta-d/ocap/issues
+You are more than welcome to submit future requests here https://github.com/xpert-ai/xpert/issues

 ## Legal

 This is an open source project.
-Contributions you make to this public Metad Platform repository are completely voluntary.
+Contributions you make to this public Xpert AI repository are completely voluntary.
 When you submit an issue, bug report, question, enhancement, pull request, etc., you are offering your contribution without expectation of payment, you expressly waive any future pay claims against the Metad Co.
-LTD related to your contribution, and you acknowledge that this does not create an obligation on the part of the Metad Co.
+LTD related to your contribution, and you acknowledge that this does not create an obligation on the part of the XpertAI Co.
 LTD of any kind.
-Furthermore, your contributing to this project does not create an employer-employee relationship between the Metad Co.
+Furthermore, your contributing to this project does not create an employer-employee relationship between the XpertAI Co.
 LTD and the contributor.

 See also "Submitting Pull Requests" section above for more information on CAA/CLA, required for any contributions.